corpserot/luanti_lsp_definitions/MAINTENANCE.md

 - Implementation details can be intentionally opaque or hidden where useful.\
   e.g. the `number` handle returned by `core.sound_play(...)` is instead annotated as `core.SoundHandle`.

 - While it is *preferred* to maintain the primary sources text verbatim, it's usually too lengthy to be included as-is or would create a confusing amalgamation.
-As such, it is more accurate to consider all documentation text diverging from primary sources.
+This library definition *derives* from the primary sources, not simply copy it.

 - Naming conventions:
   - All type names must be under the `core.*` namespace.
 The immediate name must be in `PascalCase` while the rest are in `snake_case`\
     e.g. `core.ParticleSpawner.tween.float_range`
-    - The only exceptions are the `vector` types which are considered to be a "primitive".
+    - `vector` types are considered to be a "primitive" and are exempt.
+    - General purpose helper types are exempt.
   - If a name is not explicitly provided in the primary sources, please derive a sensible name

 - Do not annotate implicit typecasting as valid practice.\
-  e.g. `number` to `string` automatic casting for `MetaDataRef:set_string(...)` simply because it uses `luaL_checklstring(...)`
+  e.g. (*Rejected*) `number` to `string` automatic casting for `MetaDataRef:set_string(...)` because it uses `luaL_checklstring(...)`

-- Do not discard useful return values.
-Annotate `@nodiscard` to discourage this practice:
+- Do not discard useful return values by annotating `@nodiscard`
-  - `success`/`ok` booleans indicating operation success/failure.
-  - Instantiation or instances from constructors
-  - Getter functions and methods.

 - Do not annotate undocumented `builtin/*.lua` APIs.
 These APIs shouldn't be exposed in this project as it is out of scope.
   - There's exceptions for common builtins spotted in (usually older) mods and games.
-It's expected that this would shrink as more builtin becomes documented behaviour in `lua_api.md`
+It's expected that this would shrink as more internal symbols get documented in `lua_api.md`

-## LuaCATS Limitations
-Some of these may apply to EmmyLua, but we are not targetting that annotation flavour so it's not very relevant.

 # Maintenance
-To facilitate faster "catching up" for newcomers and future forgetful maintainers, it is recommended to document information related to maintaining this project.

 ## Update checklist
 Every time the definition files are updated please check through this list:
 1. [Check and test](#checking-and-testing) your modifications.
 2. Run through the [`cspell` checker](#spell-checking).
 3. Update the commit hash at the top of the `README.md`.
-4. Luanti stable release update? grep for the last release version and update wherever necessary.
+4. Is there a Luanti stable release update? grep for the last release version and update wherever necessary.

 ## Checking and testing
 After updating or adding more complicated symbols, you should test if your annotation appears correctly.
 Make a temporary Lua project outside of the library definition and play around with related symbols, you don't need to run it in Luanti.
-You may need to restart LuaLS.
+You may need to restart LuaLS as you modify annotations.

 Another way of checking whether your annotation is correct is to try it out with existing mods and games.
 This is a bit advanced since you're expected to know how to create your own `.luarc.json` file for that project if it doesn't have one (very common).
 Perhaps even make a custom definition file for that project due to meddling with engine APIs.